-Background: The original language of SB 788 (Wyland), Chapter 629, Statutes of 2009 included the addition of two Licensed Professional Clinical Counselors (LPCCs) to the board composition.
-As enacted the bill only made provisions for one LPCC member.
+Background: The original language of SB 788 (Wyland), Chapter 629, Statutes of 2009, which established the licensure of professional clinical counselors (LPCCs) included the addition of two Licensed Professional Clinical Counselors (LPCCs) to the board composition.
+However, as enacted the bill only made provisions for one LPCC Board member.
 It is unclear as to why this change was made.